NuevoFoundation/workshops/content/english/security-phishing/1-Bob goes fishing/_index.md

-**Bob** told **Alice** all about the email, the trip to Bahama, his new clothes and how he cannot wait to go fishing.
+**Bob** told **Alice** all about the email, the trip to Bahamas, his new clothes and how he cannot wait to go fishing.
 **Alice** being a secret agent was suspicious, and asked **Bob** to show her the email.